About

 Our Co-Lab will host a series of interdisciplinary reading and study groups, workshops and residencies, that address three specific themes that have become key to critical thinking about capitalism in the last 15 years or more: debt, reparations and rebelry.

-The CRACS Co-lab is supported by the Departments of Spanish & Portuguese and Media, Culture & Communication at New York University.
+The CRACS Co-lab is supported by the Departments of Spanish & Portuguese and Media, Culture & Communication at New York University, the NYU Center for Faculty Advancement (CFA), the NYU Institute of Human Development and Social Change (IHDSC), and the Mellon Grant.

 Portrait photo of Denise Ferreira da Silva